Carole Baskin Founder of Big Cat Rescue

 CEO AND BOARD OF DIRECTORS

 Carole Baskin is the founder and CEO of Big Cat Rescue.
-She runs a real estate business and manages 100+ volunteers and interns from around the world and 20 staff and contractors.
-She has run this Tampa based non profit since 1992 and has garnered international attention to the plight of captive big cats on CNN, Animal Planet, Discovery, U.S. News & World Report, People Magazine, The Today Show, Sports Illustrated, all of the local media outlets and many more national and international programs.
-She is the host of the Cat Chat Show, a weekly, live interview with cat experts from around the world.
+She runs a real estate business and manages 100+ volunteers and interns from around the world and 10 staff and contractors.
+She has run this Tampa based non profit since 1992 and has garnered international attention to the plight of captive big cats on CNN, Animal Planet, Discovery, U.S. News & World Report, People Magazine, The Today Show, Sports Illustrated, Netflix, Wondery, all of the local media outlets and many more national and international programs.
+She is the host of the Cat Chat Show, a live interview with cat experts from around the world.